vaginessa/dns-wiki/Home.md

 > Amazon Gift vouchers : cumakt+amazon at gmail.com

-Please drop me an eMail over to (uzoftinc @ gmail.com ) after your donation to get the unlocker APK (closed source for now).
+Please drop me an mail to (contact @ portgenix.com ) after your donation to get the unlocker APK (closed source for now) with details.
+I usually respond back within an day ( In worst case please allow 3 working days )

 Wiki cloning
 -------

 Feel free to fork/clone our Wiki, but remember to give proper credits where it belongs.

 Via: <code>git clone https://github.com/ukanth/afwall.wiki.git</code>.

 To stay on sync, here is an [example](https://gist.github.com/larrybotha/10650410) how to do this.
 An API reference can be found over [here](https://github.com/mbostock/d3/wiki/API-Reference) or on the [official Docs](https://help.github.com/).